 Charging the device

-It is important to charge the DynaPort MM to ensure maximal measurement capacity.
+It is important to charge the DynaPort to ensure maximal measurement capacity.
 If the battery runs empty during the measurement, the measurement will prematurely stop.

 How to charge